 Clothing, appliances, electronics (TV, phone, and computer), jewelry, musical instruments, china and silverware, and art and/or wine collection

 |Additional living expenses||$24,000

 Furnished two-room condo/apartment

 |Personal and premises liability||$500,000||$1 million||$2 million|

 |Identity theft and financial loss||$10,000||$20,000||$50,000|

 Condo insurance policies are affordable and easy to obtain.
 If you already have one, review it to ensure you’re fully covered.
-If you’ve been gambling with your financial future by living without insurance, get a policy to ensure peace of mind.
+If you’re living without insurance, get a policy to ensure peace of mind.